v-rajagt/IntuneDocs/intune/fundamentals/end-user-mam-apps-ios.md

 ## Manage user accounts on the device

-Multi-identity applications allow users to add multiple accounts.
-Intune APP supports only one managed account.
-Intune APP does not limit the number of unmanaged accounts.
+Intune app protection policies limit users to one managed work or school account per app.
+App protection policies don't limit the number of unmanaged accounts a user can add to an app.

-Users on an Intune MDM managed device assigned with app protection policy will only be able to add their account is managed.
-They will not be able to switch to a different managed account.
-This will also apply to devices managed by a third party EMM where the admin has sent down the IntuneMAMUPN value over app configuration.

-In all other scenarios when there is a managed account in an application:

 - If a user attempts to add a second managed account, the user is asked to select which managed account to use.
+If the user adds the second account, the first account is removed.
+- If you add protection policies to another one of your user's accounts, the user is asked to select which managed account to use.
 The other account is removed.

-- If the IT admin adds policy to a second existing account, the user is asked to select which managed account to use.
-The other account is removed.
+Some users won't get the option to switch or select between managed accounts.
+The option is not available on devices that are:
+* Managed by Intune
+* Managed by third-party enterprise mobilitiy management solutions and configured with the IntuneMAMUPN setting

-Read the following example scenario to get a deeper understanding of how multiple user accounts are treated.
+The following example scenario describes how multiple user accounts are treated:

 User A works for two companies—**Company X** and **Company Y**.
 User A has a work account for each company, and both use Intune to deploy app protection policies. **Company X** deploys app protection policies **before** **Company Y**.
 The account that's associated with **Company X** gets the app protection policy first.
 If you want the user account that's associated with Company Y to be managed by the app protection policies, you must remove the user account that's associated with Company X and add the user account that's associated with Company Y.